algovengers/MindMate/README.md

 #### Devfolio Link : [MindMate Hackathon Project Link](https://devfolio.co/projects/mind-mate-a-mental-health-chat-assistant-1b96)

-Mindmate is a mental health **AI** powered chat assistant which guides and helps you to improve your mental health.
+Mindmate is a mental health **AI** powered chat assistant that guides and helps you to improve your mental health.
-Mindmate website provides a user friendly UI to learn about mental health.
+Mindmate website provides a user-friendly UI to learn about mental health.

 ## Features

-- AI chat assistant to take guidance about mental health
+- AI chat assistant to take guidance about mental health.
-- Analyse your mental health over the period of time
+- Analyse your mental health over a period of time.
-- Get Indication about your mental health condition with graphical visualisation
+- Get an Indication about your mental health condition with a graphical visualization.
-- Editor's compiled articles to read and educate about mental health problems
+- Editor's compiled articles to read and educate about mental health problems.
-- Get Email time to time with suggestion to improve your mental health
+- Get emails from time to time with suggestions to improve your mental health.